By Carly Dickler, Account Executive

 All of the above can be applied to awards submissions as well.
 Leaning into your client’s differentiators and demonstrating the importance of their work using data are the basis of a compelling submission as to why they’re number one in their industry.

-If your organization could benefit from a speaking & awards program, send me an email at firstname.lastname@example.org.
-I’d love to help craft an award-winning submission.
+If your organization could benefit from a speaking & awards program, contact Hollywood Agency for award-winning submissions.